TAJIKISTAN – The Trip

 Famous for Pamir Highway, mountain hospitality, drug trafficking, fast drivers and barking dogs.

 Time zones.
-Murgab is on Kyrgyz time, the rest of Tajikistan is one hour behind.
+Murgab is on Kyrgyz time, and the rest of Tajikistan is one hour behind.

 Visas.
-For most Western nationals, getting the visa is relatively painless and fast.
+For most Western nationals, getting a visa is relatively painless and fast.
 A GBAO permit is necessary to visit the Badakhshan area of the Pamirs – Tajikistan’s single largest drawing card.

 THE PAMIRS